 Lastly, Alternative 4 represents a major compromise from a plan landowners desire in responsible land use policy.
 It is our job as elected officials to represent the will of the voters we serve.

-We must never forget we answer to them.
+Alternative 4 represents what the majority of rural and resource must never forget we answer to them.

-Alternative 4 represents what the majority of rural and resource further advance the negative stereotype of politicians who make promises and then ignore the will of the citizens they serve or you can take a refreshing approach to governance of the people by the people and for the people.
+At your hearing on February 16, 2016, you have two choices: you can further advance the negative stereotype of politicians who make promises and then ignore the will of the citizens they serve or you can take a refreshing approach to governance of the people by the people and for the people.
 I urge you to respect the values of an overwhelming majority of our constituents and reaffirm Alternative